Kingo8u/airlift-o2/README.md

-# AirLift O₂ — Website
+# airlift O₂ — Website

 Landing page for AirLift O₂, a ceiling-mounted track system that keeps medical oxygen tubing off the floor.